canonical/sqlair/README.md

 err := iter.Close()
 ```

-Remember, `Iter.Next` can return false either becuase the results have finished iterating **or because an error has occured**.
+Remember, `Iter.Next` can return false either because the results have finished iterating **or because an error has occured**.
 ### GetAll
 `GetAll` will scan all the rows returned by the query into slices of each of the objects mentioned in the output expressions.
 New structs will be created in the slices containing each row.